Saanvi

 What is your best study strategy/tip?

-Make an organized calendar before classes start!
-As soon as the class syllabus becomes available, I go through it to familiarize myself with the deadlines.
-I then make a calendar on Google Sheets with all my deadlines and monitor my progress on each assignment.
-This is also a great opportunity to take advantage of UBC’s resources.
-UBC offers an assignment calculator that breaks down assignments into more manageable tasks with earlier deadlines, making the stress of meeting the final deadline significantly lower.
-The Pomodoro technique was also extremely beneficial, and allowed me to stay highly focused.
+This is also a great opportunity to take advantage of UBC’s resources — UBC offers an assignment calculator that breaks down assignments into more manageable tasks with earlier deadlines, making the stress of meeting the final deadline significantly lower.
+The Pomodoro technique is also extremely beneficial, and allows me to stay highly focused.

 If you could travel back in time to your first year at UBC, what is one thing you would do differently?